danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 ## Non-music examples of disruption

+// TASK: 1-2 pages which list a bunch of obvious disruptions and some less so.
+Get across the idea that this happens all the time we just don't notice it.
+Perhaps start with some kind of hook / story which makes the reader realise how this happens lots.
+Or take the opposite tack: suggest that there have only been a few disruptions and then this section disproves that.
+Not sure...

 ### Boats & Roads

 All the stories of tech startups, new scientific inventions and feature wars don’t compare with the simplicity of disruption which took place in Kinsale.
 The canonical disruption stories are predicated on new technologies and complex business models which, I find, confuse us from the simplicity of the situation.